benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 23.md

 		D(v) = ∞

 repeat
-	find w not in N' such taht D(w) is a minimum add w to N'
+	find w not in N' such that D(w) is a minimum add w to N'
 		update D(v) for all v adjacent to w and not in N':
 			D(v) = min( D(v), D(w) + c(w,v) )